-As per our SoLR guidance, Ofgem operates a safety net through the SoLR process which protects consumers' credit balances.
-We recognise that a key concern for customers of Breeze (both existing and past customers who may still have been owed money by Breeze) would be whether their credit balances would be honoured.
+As per our SoLR guidance, Ofgem operates a safety net through the SoLR process which protects domestic consumers' credit balances.15 We recognise that a key concern for domestic and non-domestic customers of Hub Energy (both existing and past customers who may still have been owed money by Hub Energy) would be whether their credit balances would be honoured.
 Indeed after ensuring continuity of supply, protecting consumers' money (both existing and past customers), was one of the most important factors in our decision.

-Of the submissions we received from suppliers, a majority - including British Gas - confirmed they would honour the credit balances for Breeze's customers.
-Given the implications for overall consumer confidence, as noted above, we also considered whether suppliers would honour the credit balances of former Breeze customers who had switched away but were still due a credit refund.
-A majority - including British Gas - confirmed they would honour these credit refunds.
+Of the ten submissions we received from suppliers, a majority, including E.ON Next, confirmed they would honour the credit balances for Hub Energy's domestic customers.
+Given the implications for overall consumer confidence, as noted above, we also considered whether suppliers would honour the credit balances of former Hub Energy customers who had switched away but were still due a credit refund.
+A majority, including E.ON Next, confirmed they would honour these credit refunds.
+A minority of suppliers, including E.ON Next, confirmed they would honour the closed and open credit balances of non-domestic customers.